Azure-Samples/cosmosdb-materialized-views/README.md

     cd sensor-data-producer
     dotnet run 1

-The above sample will generate random data for DeviceId 001.
+The above sample will generate random data for device id 001.
 If you want to generate more data just specify how many sensor you need to be simulated:

     dotnet run 10